totaro/motions/README.md

 # Web Motions & Animations

-This is my playground/sandbox where I play with different kinds of web motions.
+This is my playground/sandbox where I play with different kinds of web motions and animations.
 Html/css/js/gsap

 Page includes following:
 - video background